Bayan Nur Inner Mongolia, China Travel Guide

 While Bayan Nur is safe, certain seasonal hazards and general precautions apply for all travelers.

-Recommended for summer, especially near Wuliangsu Loch or rural areas.
+Recommended for summer, especially near Wuliangsu Large pond or rural areas.

-Pack High-SPF sunscreen, Lip balm with SPF, sunglasses, and a wide-brimmed hat.
+Pack High-SPF sunscreen, Lip balm with SPF, sunglasses, plus an extensive-brimmed hat.

-Bring specific brands you prefer, as what's available locally varies.
+Bring your preferred brands you prefer, as availability in the area varies.